 What is the timeline?

 Ninety-eight awards were made in October 2023 (see details above).
-There will be no grant cycle in 2024, but the EPA is planning for additional cycles in subsequent years.
+There was no grant cycle in 2024, and no further cycles have been announced.
+If one opens, we will post it here.

 What other incentives could I use to help me accomplish my goals?